ec-europa/europa-component-library/docs/conventions/component.md

 }
 ```

-## Twig

-Every component should have a directly usable Twig file.
-The goal is to be able to include the code in other components or templates by putting most of the content in context, without having to duplicate it.

-Apart from the [rules that should be applied to all Twig files](twig.md), there are some specifications for components:

 ### Generic component

 A generic component Twig file defines all the markup for the component.
 It should contain all the logic required to use the component, as it is intended to be used by systems components (or anything based on Twig).

 This Twig file consists of different sections (see link above for more details):

-* Parameters/Blocks: list of exposed parameters and blocks
+- Parameters/Blocks: list of exposed parameters and blocks
-* Internal properties: definition of custom variables
+- Internal properties: definition of custom variables
-* Internal logic: preprocess and other custom logic
+- Internal logic: preprocess and other custom logic
-* Print: HTML markup
+- Print: HTML markup

 Example:
 _(File name: generic-component-blockquote.twig)_